Invictum/serenity-reportportal-integration/README.md

 Edit `build.gradle` file in the project root
 ```
-compile group: 'com.github.invictum', name: 'serenity-reportportal-integration', version: '1.2.0'
+compile: 'com.github.invictum:serenity-reportportal-integration:1.2.0'
 ```
-External Report Portal repository should be defined the same as for Maven
+External Report Portal repository should be defined as the same as for Maven
 ```
 repositories {
     maven {